 Due to the complexity of this condition, this isn’t a simple question to answer.
-However, we’ve done our best to outline 7 ways you can support a loved one.
-We invite you to follow along and if you have further questions, you can ask them in the comments section below.
+However, we’ve done our best to outline seven ways you can support a loved one.

 What It’s Like Living with PTSD